dit4c/dit4c/README.md

  * Client == Modern web browser
  * No local credentials: use your [GitHub][github] or [AAF][aaf] account
- * Based on Docker - runs on bare metal or cloud computing
+ * Based on [rkt](https://coreos.com/rkt/) - run ACIs or Docker images on bare metal or cloud computing

 All authentication is via federated identity providers - all a user needs is a modern web browser.